turingschool/curriculum/source/projects/complete_me.markdown

 Everyone in today's smartphone-saturated world has had their share of interactions with textual "autocomplete."
-You may have sometimes even wondered if autocomplete is even worth the trouble, given the ridiculous completions it sometimes attempts.
+You may have sometimes even wondered if autocomplete is worth the trouble, given the ridiculous completions it sometimes attempts.